Please Note: Due to the current Covid outbreak in Australia

 Tyres must be legal for road use in NSW and have the required minimum tread depth at all times.
 Only “road tyres” will be permitted for the event.
 No rally, mud & snow or other competition only tyres are allowed.

-As there will be some form of separate competitive event on most days cars must be presented in a safe condition and will be scrutineered prior to each competition event.
+As there will be some form of skill test event on most days cars must be presented in a safe condition and will be scrutineered prior to each test.

 Modifications are allowed but must be road legal in NSW.

 There will be two crew members per car.
-Each crew member will be required to be a member of a Motorsport Australia affiliated car club and will need a Motorsport Australia Level 2NS (non-speed) competition licence in order to participate in the competition events.
+Each crew member will be required to be a member of a Motorsport Australia affiliated car club (or perhaps just Mini Car Club of NSW if it is run as a “closed to club” event.

 Cars will be grouped into teams or “buddy groups” consisting of 4 to 5 cars.
 The makeup of the buddy groups will be balanced to ensure that there is an equal mix of car types and variants in each group.

-Each buddy group will travel and compete throughout the event as one group.
+Each buddy group will travel and undertake the skill tests as one group.
 If one team in the group has a problem then the whole buddy group will stop to assist.

 UHF radios must be minimum 2 watt output but 5 watts is recommended.